Understand Azure Active Directory architecture

 Service architecture design

-The most common way to build a scalable, highly-available, data-rich system is through independent building blocks or scale units for the Azure AD data tier, scale units are called partitions.
+The most common way to build an accessible and usable, data-rich system is through independent building blocks or scale units for the Azure AD data tier, scale units are called partitions.

 The data tier has several front-end services that provide read-write capability.
-The diagram below shows how the components of a single-directory partition are distributed throughout geographically-distributed data centers.
+The diagram below shows how the components of a single-directory partition are delivered throughout geographically distributed data centers.

 The components of Azure AD architecture include a primary replica and secondary replicas.